coleenquadros/configuration/docs/app-sre/onboarding/README.md

 ### SOPs

 The developer team must create a catalog of SOPs to help the AppSRE team to triage and operate the service.

+### Basic Functional Testing

+The developer team must create an SOP for how to determine the application is functioning at a basic level.
+This SOP should be targeted at helping the AppSRE team validate that the application is functioning properly after any kind of service outage is experienced.

+If additional tooling is created to support this SOP then the tooling must be keep up-to-date with application changes.